juditlehoczki/juditlehoczki/README.md

-### Welcome to my GitHub 👋
+## Welcome to my GitHub 👋
+👩🏻‍💻 I am Judit Lehoczki, Software Developer 👩🏻‍💻

-A quick learner, most motivated by new challenges.
-Experienced in working remotely while adopting agile practices such as pair-programming, scrum methods, test-driven and iterative development.
+I am most motivated by new challenges and always eager to learn.
+I have experience in working remotely while adopting agile practices such as pair-programming, scrum methods, test-driven and iterative development.
-A proactive team player with strong work ethic.
-Strong problem solving skills with excellent attention to detail.
+I am a proactive team player with strong work ethic.
+I have strong problem solving skills with excellent attention to detail.

-A driven individual with great passion for coding.
-Most motivated by new challenges and always eager to learn.
-Experienced in working remotely while adopting agile practices such as pair-programming, scrum methods, test-driven and iterative development.
+### Main tech I work with
+`React-Native` `React` `Node.js` `TypeScript` `JavaScript`

 ## Recommendations